Code-the-Dream-School/python-200/lessons/05_AI_intro/01_intro_nlp_llms.md

 - [Super Data Science video](https://www.youtube.com/watch?v=ql-XNY_qZHc)
 - [Huggingface introduction](https://huggingface.co/learn/llm-course/en/chapter2/4)

-Tokenization is the process of breaking chunks of text into smaller pieces that are in the LLM's vocabulary.
+Tokenization is the process of breaking chunks of text into smaller pieces of text that the LLM works with.
+The LLM's full body of tokens is called its *vocabulary*.
 For example, the sentence "The cat sat on the mat." might be split into tokens like ["The", " cat", " sat", " on", " the", " mat", "."].
 These tokens are then mapped to unique integer IDs.

 <p align="center">
   <img src="resources/llm_tokenization.jpg" alt="tokenization" width="350"><br>
   <b>Tokenization example</b>
 </p>

-Importantly, tokens are not always whole words.
-To keep the vocabulary a manageable size, many tokenizers break rare or complex words into smaller chunks.
+Importantly, tokens are not typically whole English words.
+To keep the vocabulary a manageable size, many tokenizers break rare or long words into smaller chunks.
 For example, "blueberries" might become ["blue", "berries"].
 This makes it possible to represent *any* string of text, even if it never appeared in training.

 You can [play online]( https://platform.openai.com/tokenizer) with a popular tokenizer, *tiktoken*.
 There, you can explore how tiktoken breaks down text into parts and creates numerical ids for each token.